VitalySvyatyuk/pocket_option_trading_bot/README.md

 ### Pocket Option trading bot Martingale
 `po_bot.py` - Martingale trading.
 The default strategy is pretty simple.
 If the previous candles are red, the bot makes 'put' order.
 And 'call' otherwise.
 You can see a current Martingale stack in the console (Martingale stack).
 For example, Martingale stack [1, 3, 7, 15, 31, 62, 124, 249, 499, 999] means that if you order $1 and lose, the next order will be $3, then $7, and so on.
 You can change `MARTINGALE_COEFFICIENT`.
+!Important.
+Your timeframe always must be >= estimation.
+For example, if your timeframe is 10s, your estimation can't be 11s and higher.

 ### Pocket Option trading bot v2
 `po_bot_v2.py` - the last version of the trading bot with all features.